sirpaulmcd/Software-Cheat-Sheets/Markdown/MarkdownBasics.md

 ---

 ## Tables
-Creating tables
+To create tables:
-- Header and row content defined between pipes (|)
+- Header and row content are defined between pipes ( | )
-- Rows are separated with a row of dashes (---).
-At least 3 are reqired.
+- Rows are separated with at least 3 dashes (---)

         | Header 1    | Header 2    | Header 3    |
         | ----------- | ----------- | ----------- |